StephenKerry/PremierLeagueAppV2/README.md

-# Assignment 1 Starter Project
+# Assignment   Project

-Use this starter project as the basis for Assignment One
+This is an assignment on a premier league app i have created

 You should: